Bhaktapur: Capital city of Nepal

-In 1354, Devaladevi sent some scouts to find a suitable groom for her then eight year old granddaughter/grandniece, Rajjaldevi.
-On September 1354, an nine year old Jayasthiti, a Danwar noble from Mithila was brought into Bhaktapur and after staying five months outside the palace was eventually married to Rajalladevi Malla on January 1355.
-Jayasthiti adopted his wife's surname and was raised alongside her as king consort.
-Until her death in 1366 Devaldevi served as the sole ruler of Nepal Mandala and also raised both Rajalladevi.
-Afterwards, Rajalladevi and her king consort Jayasthiti Malla took control of Nepal Mandala and under their reign Nepal experienced a period of stability and cultural as well as economic growth.
+In September 1354, a nine year old Jayasthiti, a Danwar noble from Mithila was brought into Bhaktapur and was eventually married to Rajalladevi Malla in January 1355.
+After Devaladevi died in 1366, Rajalladevi and her king consort Jayasthiti Malla took control of Nepal Mandala and under their reign Nepal experienced a period of stability and cultural as well as economic growth.
 Jayasthiti Malla defeated warring nobles and unified Nepal Mandala under a singular monarch.
 It is said that Jayasthiti Malla brought Brahmins from Mithila and South India and under their recommendation, revived and improved the already present Hindu caste system based on occupation.
 Jayasthiti Malla is also credited for making the Newar language as the language of administration, literature and religion.
 The influential Gopal Raj Vamshavali, a Newar language manuscript about the history of Nepal, was commissioned by Jayasthiti Malla.
-Jayasthiti Malla was also the first monarch of Nepal to claim a divine heritage as the Gopal Raj Vamshavali states him as the one blessed by Swayambhunath and the incarnation of the pañca buddha (a depiction of five Buddhas).
-Jayashithi Malla and Rajalldevi had three sons; Dharma, Jyotir and Kriti Malla (all three of them used the prefix "Jaya" meaning "victor" in Sanskrit before their names) and after his death in 1395 all three of his sons jointly ruled the kingdom.
-From 1407, both Dharma and Kriti Malla disappeared from historical records.
-It is unclear whether the two brohters died or were imprisoned but from 1407 Jayajyotir Malla solely ruled Nepal Mandala until his death.
-It is also not clear as to what happened to the children of both Dharma and Kriti Malla as their names are not mentioned in the annals of history as well.
-Jayajyotir was married to Saṃsāradevī who was a daughter of an influential noble of Nepal and she might have been the reason for the sudden rise of Jayajyotir Malla.
-Regardless, Jayajyotir Malla had two sons with Saṃsāradevī, Yaksha and Jiva Malla of which his eldest son Yaksha Malla became the king after his death in 1428.
+Jayasthiti Malla was also the first monarch of Nepal to claim a divine heritage as the Gopal Raj Vamshavali states him as the one blessed by Swayambhunath and the incarnation of the Buddha, a claim inherited by all future monarchs.